pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 We end up in what Penny recognises as a temple.
 3 storey high, frescoes that are paintings of worlds, mountains, golden sunsets; there would have been actual waterfalls here once, long since gone.
 The old lazy draws on wisps of magic, scarce, precious; she throws up a daylight spell of sorts.
 It's weak but works.
 It's huge - and a refugee complex, or sorts. **There must be 150 people here at least**.

 Leading us down broken stairs, we attract attention.
-Penny holds Minos' hand the whole time.
+Penny holds Mynos' hand the whole time.
 He's not used to it, but after pulling away now and again, always seems to reach back up.

 The old lady stops, turns and addresses the gathering crowed.
 "We have visitors, *again*, from another world."
 Murmurs in the crowd.
 "And they have the One Mind's weap - ... - *child*.
 And they _say_ that they're here to overthrow Karnak!"
 Uncomfortable; some laugh, even, but others look hopeful.